 Outside the curriculum

-Study association i.d and the master communities organize yearly study trips ranging in intensity from just visiting museums, design schools and design agencies to doing research and design cases for companies.
+ID, the study association of the faculty of IDE, and the master communities organize yearly study trips ranging in intensity from just visiting museums, design schools and design agencies to doing research and design cases for companies.

 Generally speaking, a lot is possible when it comes to gaining international experience, it just requires your own initiative.
 E.g. keep your eyes open for any teacher starting a (research)project or competition abroad, looking for students to participate.